 There are tons of different pet carriers to choose from for your dog or cat.
 From small and chic designer bags to carriers for larger dogs, many of the decisions you’ll face in selecting the right carrier will be based on your preferences.
 A carrier with a top-opening door is no different.

 When you think about the main components of a traditional carrier, there are two things to keep in mind: First, consider its safety features.
 What ‘extras’ does it have that will keep your dog secure, no matter where you go?

 Second, how convenient will it be for you?
-Both you and your pet should be comfortable when using any type of carrier.
-A top loading model takes both of those factors into consideration simply with the way it opens.
+Both you and your pet should be comfortable when using a carrier.
+A top loading model takes both of those factors into consideration with the way it opens.

 You may not think something as simple as the way you put your pet into their carrier can make a big difference.
 But, it’s one more thing to consider in choosing either a soft-sided carrier or hard-traveling carrier.
 Your pet’s personality and what they feel comfortable with will make the decision easier for you.